 Tier II: Professional takes a deeper dive into the role of procurement, ethics, customer service, and strategy.

 Tier III: Professional Plus expands upon the skills introduced in Tier II: Professional.
 Sessions include leadership, emotional intelligence, communicating at all levels, meeting effectiveness, decision-making, cultural competency and conflict resolution.

 One of the elements within NAEP University that doesn’t require travel are on-demand webinars.
 These virtual one-hour trainings are facilitated by industry experts and/or NAEP members and contain topical information for purchasing and procurement professionals.

 NAEP’s Annual Meeting is its annual national conference.
 Scheduled for April 8-11, 2017 in Orlando, FL, this is our biggest event of the year.
-Offering 50+ educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs.
+Offering more than 50 educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs.
 This is event is not one to be missed!
-Annual Meeting Homepage

 While NAEP is the national organization, it consists of several district and regional chapters.
 Many of these chapters offer their own in-person events and continuing education.
 Most of these events are two to three-days, but some include one-day workshops, as well.

 NAEP supports member's becoming and remaining certified by offering programming which may be applied toward ISM's C.P.M. / CPSM / CPSD recertification and/or A.P.P. re-accreditation, or UPPCC's CPPO/CPPB certification or recertification program requirements.